Skip to main content

 Session Keys

-Your node is identified in Zenchain's consensus protocol by Session Keys, which are comprised of accounts for three consensus mechanisms: RAGE, GUARDIAN, and "I'm Online".
+Your node is identified in ZenChain's consensus protocol by Session Keys, which are comprised of accounts for three consensus mechanisms: RAGE, GUARDIAN, and "I'm Online".
 RAGE is responsible for block production, GUARDIAN is responsible for block finality, and "I'm Online" tells the network that your node is online during the active session.

 Generate Session Keys